Elevate Positive Change in your life or organization

 If you’re someone for whom collaborative, participatory, empowering practices are key to growing yourself, your people and your organization, you’ll find ways and means on Positivity Strategist to help you get there, stay there and feel really great about it.

-Whatever your current role or organization, my desire is that you will find resources here that will help you connect to your own best self and help you identify opportunities and achieve your aspirations both professionally and personally.
+Whatever your current role or organization – you lead or you follow – my desire is that you will find resources here that will help you connect to your own best self and help you identify opportunities and achieve your aspirations both professionally and personally.

 When you focus on positive change, you’ll find much to appreciate about yourself, others and the world around.
 Connecting and being in relationship with others is ultimately what keeps us alive and hopeful.